 Chronic kidney disease

-The less common causes include severe anaemia, arrhythmia, and hyperthyroidism.
+The less common causes include severe anemia, arrhythmia, and hyperthyroidism.

-There are various warning signs and symptoms and it may differ individually.
+There are various warning signs and symptoms and they may differ individually.

 There are five main warning signs of early heart failure (FACES):

 A sudden increase in weight